 There’s still a mountain of servers to climb before this small Swedish VPN provider can even consider their chances of flipping over the rankings and rising to the top themselves.
 Plus, they also need to do something about those stored cookies.
 However, PrivateVPN has a lot of good things going for it.
-There are state-of-the-art security features, support for all major protocols, the possibility to unblock Netflix, P2P for torrenting, and a really good support team.
+There are state-of-the-art security features, support for all major protocols, and a really good support team.

 |Money back guarantee|